chiefbiiko/bwt/spec.md

 **Inputs:** buffer

-+ create the version by reading the fourth byte of the buffer
++ obtain the version by reading the fourth byte of the buffer

-+ create iat by reading the buffer's byte range 4..12 as a big-endian integer
++ obtain iat by reading the buffer's byte range 4..12 as a big-endian integer

-+ create exp by reading the buffer's byte range 12..20 as a big-endian integer
++ obtain exp by reading the buffer's byte range 12..20 as a big-endian integer

-+ create the kid from the buffer's byte range 20..36
++ obtain the kid from the buffer's byte range 20..36

-+ create the nonce from the buffer's byte range 36..60
++ obtain the nonce from the buffer's byte range 36..60

 **Outputs:** version, issuance ms timestamp (iat), expiry ms timestamp (exp), public key identifier (kid), nonce